freenas/freenas-docs/userguide/vms.rst

    VM Cards

-The name, description, running state, Com Port (if present), and other configuration values are shown on the card.
+The name, description, running state, com port (if present), and other configuration values are shown on the card.
 Click |ui-options| for the :guilabel:`Start`, :guilabel:`Power Off`, :guilabel:`Delete`, :guilabel:`Devices`, and :guilabel:`Edit` options.